School education

 What is the vaccine made from & how does it work?

 The vaccine is made from tiny proteins that look like the outside of the real human papillomavirus.
-The vaccine does not contain any live virus, or even killed virus or DNA from the virus, so it cannot cause cancer or other HPV-related illnesses.
-Rather, the vaccine is made to “look” like the real virus, so your immune system is tricked in to making virus-fighting antibodies.
+The vaccine does not contain any live or dead virus or DNA from the virus, so it cannot cause cancer or other HPV-related illnesses.
+Instead, the vaccine is made to “look” like the real virus, so your immune system is tricked in to making virus-fighting antibodies.
 This means that if, or when your body encounters the real HPV virus, your body will recognise it and know how to clear it from your system.

 Why is the vaccine given in Year 7 or 8?

-Essentially there are two reasons – first, because the vaccine is most effective if administered before you have been exposed to HPV through sexual activity.
-Secondly, studies have shown that the body’s immune response to the vaccine is best between the ages of 9 and 14.
+Essentially there are two reasons – studies have shown that the body’s immune response to the vaccine is best between the ages of 9 and 14.
+Secondly, the vaccine is most effective when administered before a person may be exposed to HPV through sexual activity.

 Does the vaccine hurt?

-Like other vaccines, you may experience some pain or soreness around the vaccine site for a few hours or a day after the vaccine is given.
+Like other vaccines, there may be a small amount of pain or soreness around the vaccine site for a few hours or a day after the vaccine is given.
 This is short term and worth the long-term benefit of preventing serious illness from HPV-related cancers.

 Are there any side effects?